rsebany/rsebany/README.md

 - 🥽 Extended Reality (XR) & 3D Visualization
 - 📊 Research-driven system design

-I enjoy working at the intersection of research, engineering, and knowledge-sharing — because innovation grows when communities collaborate.
+I enjoy working at the intersection of research, engineering, and knowledge-sharing because I feel like innovation only grows when communities collaborate.

 ---